RBNZ to leave the OCR at 1.75% - Westpac

 RBNZ to leave the OCR at 1.75% - WestpacBy Sandeep Kanihama

-Dominick Stephens, Chief Economist at Westpac, expects the RBNZ to leave the OCR at 1.75% and reiterate that monetary policy is on hold for the foreseeable future in its forthcoming meet.
+Analysts at Westpac expect the RBNZ will leave the OCR at 1.75% and reiterate that monetary policy is on hold for the foreseeable future.

 Key Quotes